Dynamic Folders

 .
 Each user will get their own folder named with the user login.

-You can use Placeholders in this setting.
+You can use in this setting.

 Template Folder